 DARE DIVAS know you can’t live courageously and enjoy all life has to offer from the comfort of your living room.
-Founded by four women — an attorney, social worker, auditor and storyteller — DARE DIVAS take on the world by exploring their God-given potential on and off the job, whether on land or water or in the air.
-They put together adventurous excursions and urge like-minded people to join their fun.
+Founded by four women — an attorney, project manager, auditor and journalist — DARE DIVAS take on the world by exploring their God-given potential on and off the job, whether on land or water or in the air.
+They put together adventurous excursions and urge like-minded people to join in on the fun.

-Angenette Lynch, Brenda Jegede, Mia Lewis and Sheri Hunter met while serving in the same outreach ministry at Christian Tabernacle Church in Southfield, Mich.
-Their work there included building relationships between the church and its members through various ministries — new members, weddings, seniors, events, etc. While they discussed various activities, such as travel, outside of church, they didn’t truly begin connecting with one another until Mia stepped out of her comfort zone.
+Angenette Frink, Brenda Jegede, Mia Lewis, and Sheri Hunter met while serving in the same outreach ministry at Christian Tabernacle Church in Southfield, MI.
+Their work there included building relationships between the church and its members through various ministries — new members, weddings, seniors, events, etc. While they discussed various activities, such as travel, outside of the church, they didn’t truly begin connecting with one another until Mia stepped out of her comfort zone.

-After being away from Detroit for several years, Angenette hadn’t yet acquired friends as adventurous as she.
+After returning home to Detroit from living in California for many years, Angenette was hoping to find friends as adventurous as she.
 So, of course, she was first to bite.
 Sheri was in too.
 Brenda, however, wasn’t so sure.
 Yet the more her church colleagues talked, the more she couldn’t fight the allure.

 “Before that, we mainly talked about ministry life,” said Brenda.
 “But we talked and talked the entire six-hour drive.
 I felt like I let down my guard on this trip.”

-Graciously, the DARE DIVAS were by her side.
+Through it all, the DARE DIVAS were by her side.
 They spent long hours comforting and praying for her.
-They also supported her plans to embark on a trip she and her husband previously planned.
+They also supported her plans to embark on a trip she and her late husband previously planned.